KevinDeNotariis/blockchain_simulator/API_doc.md

 So it will:

 1. Take a bunch of transactions from the pool (`transactions` collection)
-1. Create a block with these transactions
+1. Create a block with these transactions, where the first transaction will be from the coinbase to the address of node for the mining reward
 1. Try to mine that block
 1. Save the block in the blockchain
 1. Propagate the block to the other peers